Hydrant Flushing/Treatment Change

 5. Is water disinfected with free chlorine or chloramines safe?

 Providing safe drinking water for the citizen and visitors to Manassas is our number one priority.
 Both free chlorine and chloramines are safe and effective.
 The Virginia Department of Health publishes guidelines on minimum and maximum concentrations for disinfectants in drinking water.
 The City of Manassas maintains the water it distributes with those guidelines.
-The water provided by the city is safe for people and animals to drink, for cooking and bathing, watering the garden, and for all other common uses.
+The water provided by the city is safe for people and animals to drink, for cooking and bathing, for watering the garden, and for all other common uses.
 However, precautions must be taken to remove or neutralize chloramines and free chlorine during the kidney dialysis process, in the preparation of water for fish tanks and ponds, and for businesses requiring highly-processed water.
 Any procedure optimized for the removal of chloramines will equally remove free chlorine.

-6. Why are free chlorine and chloramines harmful for dialysis patients?
+6. Why are free chlorine and chloramines harmful to dialysis patients?
 Both free chlorine and chloramines may harm kidney dialysis patients during the dialysis process.
 The VDH can inspect and certify that dialysis facilities are prepared prior to the conversion from chloramines to free chlorine.

-7. Will my tap water taste different while free chlorine is used in the water treatment process?
+7. Will my tap water taste different when free chlorine is used in the water treatment process?
 Some customers may notice a slight chemical smell similar to that of water in a swimming pool.
 Each individual has his or her own sensitivity level to the taste and/or odor of free chlorine.
 Many detect no difference.

 10. Will pool owners need to treat water differently?
 Pool owners must maintain the same chlorine level in water treated with either free chlorine or chloramines to prevent algal and bacterial growth.
 Pool supply stores can provide more information.